c2platform/ansible-collection-forgerock/roles/am/README.md

 ### Configure

-Use `am_configure` to configure AM using Amster.
-There is an important note to be made about idempotancy with regards to the Amster scripts.

-A script will run when the script changes.
-The scripts

-`am_amster_force`
+Use `am_configure` to configure AM using Amster scripts.
+Note that Amster scripts on default will only run if they are created or changed.
+This default "idempotancy" behaviour can be changed / is influenced in a number of ways:

+1. Setting `am_amster_force` to `yes` will ensure scripts run each time.
+Regardless of whether scripts change.
+The scripts have they are own idempotancy checks.
+This varies on a per script basis.
+2. Scripts configured using `am_configure` can be configured with attribute `force` `yes`.
+An example is shown below for `500-debug-logging` script.
+This will force a particular script to run always.
+3. Scripts change when optional or required variables change because the variables are rendered in the scripts.
+This is includes the `enabled` attribute.
+So if a script changes from `enabled` `no` to `yes` it will run.
+4. The scripts that loads federation data from a directory currently will not detect changes and so will not run if federation data changes.

-To create a realm `myapp` for domain `myapp.com`
+A simple example of `am_configure` is below.
+This will create a realm `myapp` for domain `myapp.com` using Amster template `103-configure_realm`.

 ```yaml
 am_configure: